Core countries: Pre–13th century

-13th–15th century
+Middle Ages to the early modern period

 Mongol Empire

-Pax Mongolica is a particularly important period which started in 1206 and ended, according to contradicting sources, between late 14th and early 15th centuries.
+The Pax Mongolica is a particularly important period which started in 1206 and ended, according to contradicting sources, between late 14th and early 15th centuries.
 The trade during this period took on a truly multi-continental dimension, efficient and safe trade routes were established, and many of the modern rules of trade were emerging.
-The Mongol Empire was the largest contiguous empire in the history of the world.
-It stretched from as far east as China all the way to Europe, taking up large parts of Central Asia, Middle East, and India.
+The Mongol Empire was the largest contiguous empire in world history.
+It stretched from as far east as Medieval China all the way to the Eurasian Steppe, taking up large parts of Central Asia, the Middle East, and the Indian subcontinent.

-Many trade routes went through the Mongol Empire territory, even though they were not the easiest ones to travel, due to the rough Asian terrain.
+Many trade routes went through the Mongol territories, even though they were not the easiest ones to travel, due to the rough Asian terrain.
 Yet, they attracted many merchants, because these routes were relatively cheap and safe to travel.
 The Mongols controlled their territories through military force and taxation.
-In many regions of the Mongol territory, Mongol rule is remembered as brutal and destructive.
-Yet, some argue that many economic and cultural improvements were made during the Mongol Empire's rule.
+In many former regions of the Mongol Empire, its rule is remembered as brutal and destructive to this day.
+Yet, some argue that many economic and cultural improvements were made during the Mongol rule.

-Ottoman Empire
+Arab and Middle Eastern empires

 The Ottoman Empire, which emerged in 1299, quickly became a power to be reckoned with.
 By 1450, the Ottoman Empire took up the connecting territory between the Black and Mediterranean seas.
 Despite lasting three times longer than the Mongol Empire, the Ottoman Empire never came to be anywhere near as expansive.

-15th–18th century

-Prior to the 16th century, feudalism took over Western European society and pushed Western Europe on a road to capitalist development.
-Population and commerce grew rapidly within the feudal system during the years of 1150–1300.
-Through the years 1300–1450, an economic downfall came about.
-The feudalism growth had come to an end.
-According to Wallerstein, "the feudal crisis was most likely brought on by the involvement of the three following factors below: